Ketamine Therapy

 Will I be asleep during treatment?

-Taking a brief nap as needed is fine; however, it’s best to be well-rested prior to the appointment.
+While some people may experience grogginess afterward, the treatment is not designed to make you sleep; most patients remain awake.
+Patients can engage with those around them or just relax if they prefer.
+Taking a brief nap as needed is fine; however, it’s best to be well-rested before the appointment.
 There is anecdotal evidence that treatments are less beneficial for patients when they are sleep-deprived before a session.

 Is ketamine FDA-approved for mental health?

 Ketamine is FDA-approved for use as an anesthetic only.
-It is not yet approved by the FDA for mental health; however, eskatamine, a form of ketamine, is FDA-approved for treatment of treatment-resistant depression.
+It is not yet approved by the FDA for mental health; however, eskatamine, a form of ketamine, is FDA-approved for the treatment of treatment-resistant depression.
 This form of ketamine is administered via an intranasal spray.